 The 21st Century website offers a customer portal where claims status can be viewed.
 They also have an online service for scanning and sending in claims documents to an adjuster.
 Overall, the claims process comes off as modern and streamlined, as well as easily accessible to the customer.

 Farmers HelpPoint, the same system that handles all Farmers insurance claims, handles all 21st Century claims.
 Interestingly, 21st Century ranks lower than Farmers on J.D.
-Power’s claims satisfaction survey for 2014, although neither company comes out looking particularly stellar.
-Farmers ranks as average with a three out of five rating, while 21st Century earns only a two out of five and a below average rating.
-When it comes to the points ranking, however, there’s only a 10-point gap between the two.
+Power’s Insurance Auto Claims Satisfaction Study for 2016, although neither company comes out looking particularly stellar.
+Both companies rank as average with a three out of five star ratings, however there were a couple of categories where Farmer’s scored a four and 21st Century had a three, therefore bumping Farmers up.

-Overall, neither company performed well in these ratings, and 21st ranks below GEICO, the company with which they compete most directly.
-GEICO came out with a three out of 5 record, but with a higher ranking on the points scale, 854 to 832.
-Both companies came in below the industry average.
+Overall, neither company performed well in these ratings, and 21st ranks a little below Geico, the company with which they compete most directly.
+Geico came out with a three out of 5 record, as well but with a higher ranking on the points scale.

 Interestingly, the reviews of the company are heavily weighted towards problems with billing and service, and not so much claims procedures or denials.
 We’ll take a look at the reviews in the next section, but it’s well worth noting that while claims are usually the vast majority of customer complaints, that doesn’t appear to be the case with 21st Century.